hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 industries.
 To keep their his or her job, any young journalist would be willing to sputter some bullshit about the latest “Call Me Maybe.”
 In my opinion, that is a fair compromise.
-We want to have taste, we want to produce something meaningful, but we have to work within the machine.
+We want to have taste, we want to produce something meaningful, but we have to work inside the machine.
-It feels like the world is conspiring against us.
+It feels like the machine is conspiring against us.

 <div align="center">〜</div>

 Despite all of this, there is hope.
 I see potential.
 I see opportunity.
 I see intimidation in the eyes of those who look at the tools the next culturally significant generation will wield.
-We could very well be that generation, if we’re up to it.
+We could very well be that generation… if we’re up to it.

 I agree with Wampole in that I believe the hipster phenomenon is unsustainable.
 I disagree with Andersen and don’t think our culture is in decline.
-The rapid development of technology represents undiscovered territory, and corporations aren’t moving fast enough to keep up.
+The rapid development of technology represents undiscovered territory, and corporations aren’t accelerating rapidly enough to keep up.
 It is possible for us to develop keener eyes and more sensitive ears, and for us to use our new technologies to filter and dissemminate.
 Good stuff is out there, the challenge is that it is too difficult for many people to tell which is which.